peterhinch/micropython-async/TUTORIAL.md

 # Installing uasyncio on bare metal

-The simplest way is to use the upip utility running under the Unix build (which might be in a Linux virtual machine).
-Create a temporary directory e.g. `~\syn` and issue the following commands.
+The simplest way is to use the upip utility running under the Unix build.
+Install this (optionally in a Linux virtual machine).
+Create a temporary directory e.g. `~/syn` and issue the following commands:

 ```
 micropython -m upip install -p ~/syn micropython-uasyncio